From the desk of Victor Pride

 Walk the Walk

-If you’re writing about fitness you should be fit, if you’re writing about money you should have money, if you’re writing about feminism you should be 200 lbs overweight and single.
-You’ve got to believable and you’ve got to walk that walk.
+If you’re writing about fitness you should be fit, if you’re writing about money you should have money, if you’re writing about feminism you should be 200 pounds overweight and single.
+You’ve got to be believable and you’ve got to walk that walk.
 A little bit of authenticity goes a long way.